Try the new Manage Groups experience

 - Group restricted course materials remain accessible for the student.

-- Conditional release based on a group Release Condition must be deleted and re-created in order for it be reset as a restriction on the item.
+- Conditional release based on a group are affected.
+Release Condition must be deleted and re-created in order for it be reset as a restriction on the item.
 If a student is added to the group, they get access without re-creating the condition, but they don’t automatically lose access to the original group restriction.

 After deleting a group